 Is Downsizing to One Car in Retirement the Right Move for You?

 We decided to downsize to one car in retirement.
 You might be considering this as well.
 There are pros and cons to living with a single car.
-Hopefully, this article will help you make an informed decision if you are considering downsizing to a single vehicle.
+This comprehensive guide will help you make an informed decision if you are considering downsizing to a single vehicle.

 My Exact Reasons for Downsizing to One Car in Retirement